ga-wdi-pvd/angular-routing/readme.md

 </div>
 ```

 Q. What does `sref` stand for?
-Where have we seen `grumbleshow` before?
+Where have we seen `grumbleShow` before?
 ---
 > It stands for "state".

 We're referring to one of the states defined earlier in the router.
 This little `sref` thing checks whether or not a state exists, and if it does, it returns the URL for it.
 If that URL has parameters -- `:id` in this case -- you can supply a value for that parameter and it'll add it into the appropriate place in the URL.

 This is cool because I can change the router all sorts of ways and `ui-sref` will still provide the correct URL.

 ## $index